EquivAnIA: A Spectral Method for Rotation-Equivariant Anisotropic Image Analysis: Experiments

 In addition to the experiments on synthetic images, where ground truth angular profiles are perfectly known, we evaluate our method on two real-world images with unknown ground truth angular profiles.
 Namely, we use a CT scan from the LIDC-IDRI dataset~\cite{armatoiii11Lung}, and the photograph of the bark of a tree, which covers both structure and texture images. \Cref{fig:real_img} shows the two images.

 We apply two bilinear rotations with arbitrary angles to each two images to obtain two pairs of images differing only by their orientation.
+In the noisy setting, we further corrupt the two resulting images with additive white Gaussian noise with a SNR of 25~dB.

 We then apply the algorithm in~\Cref{sec:registration} with the different profile estimation methods. \Cref{tab:registration} shows that our method outperforms the binning method which is unable to provide faithful angular profiles due to its lack of robustness to numerical rotations.
 Moreover, the cake wavelet variant of our method appears to perform better on structure images, while the ridge variant of our method appears to perform better on texture images.

 \Cref{fig:profiles_registration} shows the different estimated profiles for the bark image, and we observe that while the two variants of our method are smooth and rotate with the input rotation, the binning baseline does not and is biased towards the grid-aligned angles like the 0\textdegree, 45\textdegree, and 90\textdegree angles.